-NREL teamed with Hewlett-Packard (HP) and Intel to develop the innovative warm-water, liquid-cooled Peregrine supercomputer, which not only operates efficiently but also serves as the primary source of building heat for NREL's Energy Systems Integration Facility offices and laboratories.
-This high-performance computer (HPC) can perform more than a quadrillion calculations per second as part of the world's most energy-efficient HPC data center.
-R&D Magazine recognized NREL and HP with a 2014 R&D 100 Award and Editor's Choice Award for this innovative design.
+NREL teamed with Hewlett-Packard and Intel to develop the innovative warm-water, liquid-cooled Peregrine supercomputer, which not only operates efficiently but also serves as the primary source of building heat for NREL's Energy Systems Integration Facility offices and laboratories.
+This high-performance computer can perform more than a quadrillion calculations per second as part of the world's most energy-efficient high-performance computer data center.
+R&D Magazine recognized NREL and Hewlett-Packard with a 2014 R&D 100 Award and Editor's Choice Award for this innovative design.

 With the flip of a switch, a tiny flow of electricity can change the tint of your windows.
 Pioneered by NREL and developed over three decades, electrochromic windows provide an automatic, adjustable window tint that allows you to control the amount of sunlight entering your building, keeping you warmer in the winter and cooler in the summer.
 Cheaper electricity bills, more privacy, and a better view: it's all possible with a window technology that stemmed from NREL's research, spurred a new industry for U.S. manufacturing, and is installed in buildings across the country.